Free Outdoor Rinks & Skating Trails To Check Out In Toronto

 The Bentway

 The Bentway transforms into a unique urban winter wonderland with the opening of a 220-meter skate trail under the Gardiner Expressway.
-It’s the fifth year running for this unique figure-eight skating experience starting December 17.
-Over the holidays skating will be open every day from 12pm-9pm.
+Ensure to check here before you head over to the unique figure-eight skating experience to ensure the rink is open to skate!

 Nathan Philips Square